Nuxify/permissioning-smart-contracts/README.md

    tar -cf chain.tar dapp/src/chain/ && cat chain.tar" | tar xf -
 ```

-This will generate the output in the `abis` directory.
+This will generate the output in the `dapp/src/chain` directory.

 ## Deployment